Romania: Top court annuls presidential election results – DW – 12/06/2024

 Georgescu, the surprise first-round winner, was a leading member of AUR until the party expelled him for being too radical, after his praise for a Romanian fascist movement during World War II.

-Current President Klaus Johannis' term expires on December 21 and the constitutional court ruling means it's not clear who will be president after that date.
+Current President Klaus Iohannis' term expires on December 21 and the constitutional court ruling means it's not clear who will be president after that date.

 msh/ab (AP, Reuters)